-- Cheese: U.S. cheeses are used in the food-processing sector, but have potential in the HRI and Retail Food Sectors.
+- Cheese: U.S. cheeses are used in the food-processing sector but have potential in the HRI and retail food sectors.
 The United States is the main supplier with a market share of 41 percent.
-PTPA: 17 years linear, 2,500 MT quotas with 12 percent increase per annum. - Beef and offals: Consumers' increased purchasing power is driving demand for high quality U.S. beef.
+PTPA: 17 years linear, 2,500 MT quotas with 12 percent increase per annum. - Beef and offal: Consumers' increased purchasing power is driving demand for high quality U.S. beef.
 United States holds 43 percent market share of imported beef.
 The United States holds 77 percent of import market.
 Government has initiated a campaign against child anemia - Poultry meat: Peru is a major poultry consumer.
 TRQ: 6 percent increase per annum.
-Food service channel is growing especially for leg-quarters.

-- Nuts and almonds: Importers recognize that the quality of U.S. nuts and almonds is better than competitors' quality.
-U.S. exports are expected to grow 18 percent in 2017.
-The U.S became the largest supplier, holding 62 percent of import market share. - Wine: Niche market for quality wines.
+Food service channel is growing especially for leg-quarters. - Tree Nuts: Importers recognize that the quality of U.S. nuts and almonds is better than competitors' quality.
+U.S. exports are expected to grow eight percent in 2019.
+The U.S. became the largest supplier, holding 62 percent of import market share. - Wine: Niche market for quality wines.
 Peru's wine consumption is growing to 1.5 liters per person.
-HRI sector is growing and demanding high value products. - Sauces: United States imports are projected to grow 12 percent in 2018.
+HRI sector is growing and demanding high value products. - Sauces: U.S. imports are projected to grow ten percent in 2019.
 The U.S. is the top import supplier in this category, holding 31 percent of import market share. - Pork meat: U.S. pork benefits from PTPA implementation.
 Beef importers can also import pork.
 Best quality and competitive prices.
-U.S. pork meat exports grew 65 percent in 2017.
+U.S. pork meat exports grew 10 percent in 2018. - Distilled spirits: U.S. distilled spirits exports grew 92 percent in 2018 reaching a record level of \$5 Million.
+U.S. whiskeys are becoming a trend among bartenders and it is category with the highest growth.